Met Police Officer Sacked for Punching Woman During Arrest

-Former PC Ali will now be added to the Barred List held by the College of Policing.
-Those appearing on the list cannot be employed by police, local policing bodies (PCCs), the Independent Office for Police Conduct or His Majesty’s Inspectorate of Constabulary and Fire and Rescue Services.
+Former PC Ali has been added to the Barred List held by the College of Policing.
+This means he cannot be employed by any police force, local policing bodies, the Independent Office for Police Conduct, or His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.